anywhichway/lmdb-cluster/README.md

 The `:versions` is a boolean that indicates whether the version of each value should be returned.

-Returns a result object with the surface that us similar to the standard Iterator result object:
+Returns a result object with the surface that is similar to the standard [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) result object:

 ```json
 {